 Population change is made up of net migration and natural population increase (the difference between births and deaths).
 Changes in population directly influence the characteristics of the population and the subsequent demand for services and facilities.
 Generally, areas of new housing growth attract residents from established areas, especially young couples and families.
 Coastal communities attract retirees and people seeking a lifestyle change, while inner city areas and areas near universities attract young adults.
 Between 2006 and 2011, natural population increases accounted for 82% of the overall growth in population within the Hawkesbury, with net migration contributing the balance of 18%.
-The changes to the age profile of the Hawkesbury between 2006 and 2011, suggests that in proportional terms, the population of children, young people and the younger workforce, and younger parents & homebuilders has been falling which may point to a relative lack of availability of appropriate housing, employment, lifestyle and training opportunities for these population cohorts.
+The changes to the age profile of the Hawkesbury between 2006 and 2011, suggests that in proportional terms, the population of the Hawkesbury is ageing at a faster rate than the statewide trend.
+In particular, the population of children, young people and the younger workforce, and younger parents & homebuilders has been falling which may point to a relative lack of availability of appropriate housing, employment, lifestyle and training opportunities for these population cohorts.
 While the population of the Hawkesbury continues to grow, the rate of population growth has been substantially less than the NSW average - which may also be contributing to the demographic changes outlined above.

-LOOKING AFTER PEOPLE and PLACE CSP Strategy Encourage affordable, d iverse and quality housing ir serviced areas CSP Measure Indicator Desired Trend OUTCOME LPP 5.1 Community satisfaction with current Increase in % of people who agree that current housing meets their specific needs.
-Increase in % of medium mid term no data LPP5 - onal housing arrangements end term no data Proportional Dwelling Mix mid term 켜 on track Residential Land Strategy density dwellings as proportion of all dwellings end term 🛪 on track
+Encourage affordable, diverse and quality housing in serviced areas

+Indicator Desired Trend OUTCOME LPP 5.1 Community satisfaction with current Increase in % of people who agree that current housing mid term no data housing arrangements meets their specific needs. end term no data LPP 5.2 Proportional dwelling mix identified in Increase in % of medium density dwellings as mid term 7 on track Residential Land Strategy proportion of all dwellings end term 7 on track